dewberryants/ANSIcht/README.md

 This was developed for a personal game project, and I'm happy to share it with everybody!

-Currently, ANSIcht exports and reads from .txt files containing characters and ANSI escape sequences.
+Currently, ansidote exports and reads from .txt files containing characters and ANSI escape sequences.

 # Installation